mngshm/voidwall/README.md

-This repo contains a collection of wallpapers I found or made for Gnu/Void linux.<br>

-WIP!! for now this repo has only void walls , I'll soon add tons of distros and their walls in my free time >~<
+# Void Wallpapers
+This is a repository containing all the void linux wallpapers designed by the people around ricer's community.

+# Contributing
+- Everyone can contribute to this repository by adding the wallpaper.
+- Just add your wallpaper to `assets` dir.

-Credits to
+- Credits to
-@siduck ( Ive made some walls too :p)
-@mahmoudk1000
+- @siduck (Creator)
-(made by Dieggho on deviantart)
+- @mahmoudk1000 (made by Dieggho on deviantart)
-@Mangeshrex
+- @Mangeshrex